sneakysneak/docs/pages/connector-authentication/google-authentication.md

 Below are Cyclr Connectors that require multiple Google APIs to be fully functional:

-* Google Sheets - Google Sheets API and Google Drive API
+* Google Sheets - Google Sheets API and Google Drive API0

 ## Additional Setup for Google AdWords

 The Google AdWords connector requires [additional setup](https://developers.google.com/adwords/api/docs/guides/signup) before you can access its API.

-Step 1 - Sign in or sign up for a Google AdWords manager account
+Step 1 - Sign in or [sign up](https://support.google.com/google-ads/answer/7459399) for a Google AdWords manager account

-Step 2 - Go to SETUP > AdWords API Centre
+Step 2 - On the navigation bar at the top of the AdWords manager page, go to Tools & Settings > SETUP > AdWords API Centre

 Step 3 - Complete the form to create a developer token

 Step 4 - Once you have created a developer token, go to Access level > Apply for Basic Access

-Step 5 - Submit the Adwords API Token Application
+Step 5 - Submit the AdWords API Token Application

 Make a note of your developer token, you will need it when you use Google AdWords methods in Cyclr.

+Please note you will not be able to use this connector with production accounts until Google has approved your application.
+This restriction does not apply to test accounts.
+If you wish to use the connector with test accounts, please follow the steps below:

+Step 1 - Navigate to the [Google Ads manager accounts page](https://adwords.google.com/um/Welcome/Home?a=1&sf=mt&authuser=0#ta), and create a **test manager account**.

+Step 2 - Use the Google Ads UI to create a **test client account** under the test manager account you created above.
+While logged in to Google Ads as your test manager account, any client accounts you create will automatically be test accounts.

+Step 3 - Create a few test campaigns using the **test client account**.

+Step 4 - Make note of the **client customer ID** for the client account, this is what you will enter when setting up the connector for testing.